 Although the piano lacks built-in speakers and amps, the sound it produces when connected to external sound systems is the very best among its peers.

-There is a great advantage of portability as the MP7 can be easily moved from place to another.
+There is a great advantage of portability as the piano is pretty easy to move around.
 Since the interface comes with a lot of options, you can easily customize the piano to your preferences.

 Why Should You Buy the Kawai MP7 Digital Piano?